bh2005/CMK-Checks/extremecloudiq/put_scripts/DRAFT_README_CLI_to_DEVICES.md

 * Ensure that the device IDs and CLI commands in the JSON file are correct.
 * Thoroughly test the script in a test environment before using it in production.
-* Consult the ExtremeCloud IQ API documentation for more information about the available API endpoints and commands.
+* Consult the [ExtremeCloud IQ API documentation](https://api.extremecloudiq.com/) for more information about the available API endpoints and parameters.